 Here’s a rundown of each:

-Rigid plastic wheels are the most affordable type and provide excellent traction for 6-volt and 12-volt cars on flat surfaces.
+Rigid plastic wheels are the most affordable type and provide excellent traction for push along, 6v and 12v cars on flat surfaces.
 However, larger vehicles may struggle and slip on wet and steep terrain.

 Inflatable rubber tyres usually come with an inner tube filled with pressurised air.
 They are found on ride-on quad bikes and other off-road vehicles, providing the same comfortable ride and grip as real car tyres.
 One negative aspect of inflatable tyres is that they can suffer punctures, so ensure you have a pump and puncture repair kit to hand.